confidential-containers/trustee/docs/kbs_attestation_protocol.md

 For example, KBC needs to request a key, and the URL is `/kbs/key/key_id`, the steps are as follows:

 1. KBC sends `GET /kbs/key/key_id` request.
 The request payload is the `Request` message in the "RCAR" semantics.
-2. If no token is provided in the request payload or the token is invalid, KBS returns `HTTPS 200` response to KBC, but the payload of the response is the `Challenge` message in the "RCAR" semantics.
+2. If no token is provided in the request payload or the token is invalid, KBS returns `HTTP/1.1 200 OK` response to KBC, but the payload of the response is the `Challenge` message in the "RCAR" semantics.
 If a valid token is provided in the request payload, KBS directly jumps to step 4.
 3. KBC sends `GET /kbs/key/key_id` request to KBS again, but the payload of this request is the `Attestation` message in the "RCAR" semantics.
-4. KBS returns an `HTTPS 200` response to KBC and the payload is the `Response` message in the "RCAR" semantics.
+4. KBS returns an `HTTP/1.1 200 OK` response to KBC and the payload is the `Response` message in the "RCAR" semantics.